CodeYourFuture/Databases-Homework/week-1/mandatory/2-classes-db/task.md

 UPDATE students SET classes_id = 3 WHERE id = 8;
 UPDATE students SET classes_id = 5 WHERE id = 9;
 UPDATE students SET classes_id = 2 WHERE id = 10;

+//Retrieve all the mentors who lived more than 5 years in Glasgow

+SELECT * FROM mentors WHERE years_in_glascow > 5;

+//Retrieve all the mentors whose favourite language is Javascript

+SELECT * FROM mentors WHERE fav_prog_language = 'Javascript';

+//Retrieve all the students who are CYF graduates

+SELECT * FROM classes WHERE course_date < '2020-06-01';

+//Retrieve all the students (retrieving student ids only is fine) who attended the Javascript class

+SELECT * FROM students WHERE classes_id = 2;
+SELECT id FROM students WHERE classes_id = 2;

 ```

 When you have finished all of the questions - open a pull request with your answers to the `Databases-Homework` repository.